 Case 1

-A 43-year-old woman developed symptoms of upper respiratory tract infection.
-After ten days, she was admitted to the hospital for acute bilateral weakness of the lower extremities, urinary retention, and ascending sensory loss.
-She had a positive reverse transcription polymerase chain reaction (rt-PCR) of nasopharyngeal swab for SARS-CoV-2.
+A 43-year-old woman ten days after developing symptoms of upper respiratory tract infection, was admitted to the hospital for acute bilateral weakness of the lower extremities, urinary retention, and ascending sensory loss.
+She tested positive on reverse transcription polymerase chain reaction (rt-PCR) for SARS-CoV-2.
 Neurologic examination showed flaccid paraplegia and sensory level at T4.
-The spine magnetic resonance imaging (MRI) 24 hours after the onset of neurologic symptoms showed contrast enhancement and central T2-weighted hyperintensity at C5-T12.
+The spine magnetic resonance imaging (MRI) 24 hours after the onset of neurologic symptoms showed contrast enhancement and central T2-weighted hyperintensity at level C5-T12.

-The examination of the CSF demonstrated pleocytosis (949 leukocytes/μL, 93% neutrophils), elevated protein level (210 mg/dL), elevated immunoglobulin (Ig) G index (0.82), and increase of erythrocytes (226/μL).
-Other analyses of the CSF, including the meningoencephalitis panel and viral tests (herpes simplex virus, varicella-zoster virus, and SARS-CoV-2) showed negative results.
-The antibody panel for autoimmune myelopathy, antinuclear antibodies, aquaporin–4 IgG, HIV serology, and myelin oligodendrocyte glycoprotein antibodies were all negative.
+The cerebrospinal fluid (CSF) examination demonstrated pleocytosis (949 leukocytes/μL, 93% neutrophils), elevated protein level (210 mg/dL), elevated immunoglobulin (Ig) G index (0.82), and increase of erythrocytes (226/μL).
+Other CSF tests, including the meningoencephalitis panel and viral tests for herpes simplex virus (HSV), varicella-zoster virus, and SARS-CoV-2 were all negative.
+Serum antinuclear antibodies, antibody panel for autoimmune myelopathy, aquaporin–4 IgG, HIV serology, and myelin oligodendrocyte glycoprotein (MOG) antibodies were all negative.
 Platelets, prothrombin time, and activated partial thromboplastin time were normal.

 Case 2

-A 44-year-old woman with a history of right lower extremity weakness and paresthesia developed new ascending bilateral paresthesia in the lower extremities three weeks after symptomatic SARS-CoV-2 infection.
+A 44-year-old woman with a history of right lower extremity weakness developed new ascending bilateral paresthesia in the lower extremities three weeks after symptomatic SARS-CoV-2 infection.
 The neurologic examination showed normal muscle strength, hyperreflexia, and sensory level at T8.
-After 30 days, the spine MRI demonstrated expansile T2-weighted hyperintensities at T6-8 and T9-10, with contrast enhancement.
+After 30 days, the spine MRI demonstrated an extension of T2-weighted hyperintensities at levels T6-8 and T9-10, with contrast enhancement.
 The brain MRI showed multiple periventricular and pericallosal non-enhancing T2-weighted lesions.

-The examination of CSF showed 94 erythrocytes/μL, 7 leukocytes/μL (94% lymphocytes), 32 mg/dL of protein, elevated IgG index (1.77), and serum-unmatched oligoclonal bands.
-The bacterial stain, culture of CSF, and tests for cytomegalovirus, herpes simplex virus, and varicella zoster virus were all negative.
-The HIV serology, antinuclear antibodies, aquaporin–4 IgG, and myelin oligodendrocyte glycoprotein antibodies were all negative.
+The CSF examination demonstrated 94 erythrocytes/μL, 7 leukocytes/μL (94% lymphocytes), 32 mg/dL of protein, elevated IgG index (1.77), and serum-unmatched oligoclonal bands.
+The bacterial stain, culture of CSF, and tests for cytomegalovirus, HSV, and varicella zoster virus were all negative.
+Serum antinuclear antibodies, HIV serology, aquaporin-4–4 IgG, and MOG antibodies were all negative.
 Platelets, PT, and APTT were normal.

 She received IVMP for three days.
 However, after 15 days she developed paraplegia and urinary retention.
-After 9 weeks, the control spine MRI demonstrated progression of T2-weighted hyperintensity at C2-L1 with patchy contrast enhancement.
+A control spine MRI after 9 weeks demonstrated progression of T2-weighted hyperintensity at C2-L1 with patchy contrast enhancement.
 She received another five-day course of IVMP, followed by plasmapheresis and oral prednisone.
-After four months, a control spine MRI showed an evolution to chronic hemorrhage at T6-T7.
+A control spine MRI after four months showed an evolution to chronic hemorrhage at T6-T7.
 She remained paraplegic at approximately eight months.
-After one year, the control spine MRI showed myelomalacia at T5-T9.
+A control spine MRI after one year showed myelomalacia at T5-T9.

 Case 3